The space of totally real flat minimal surfaces in the Quaternionic projective space HP^3: Introduction

-Based on Uhlenbeck's work in \cite{U} that any harmonic two-spheres to the unitary group or a complex Grassmannian can be obtained from a constant map by adding unitons, Bahy-El-Dien and Wood in \cite{BA-WJ} determined all harmonic two-spheres in the quaternionic projective space $\mathbb{H}P^n$.
-Applying Bahy-El-Dien and Wood's process of explicit construction and twistor theory, people obtained a series of classification results about minimal two-spheres of constant Gauss curvature in $\mathbb{H}P^n$ (cf.\cite{HeJiao2014},\cite{HeJiao2015},\cite{HeJiao2015-2},\cite{FeiHe2017},\cite{ChenJiao2017},\cite{FeiPengXu2020}, \cite{JiaoCui2021}, \cite{ZhangJiao2021},\cite{JiaoXuXin2022} ).
-In addition, people used twistor theory to study the space of harmonic two-spheres in compact symmetric spaces.
+In order to further study the moduli space of minimal surfaces, we need some non-linear techniques.
+Based on Penrose's idea in his twistor theory, Atiyah-Hitchin-Singer in \cite{AHS1978} used Atiyah-Singer index theorem to compute the dimension of the moduli space of self-dual irreducible connections.
+In addition, twistor theory can be applied to study the space of harmonic two-spheres in compact symmetric spaces.
 It is well known that the complex projective space $\mathbb{C}P^{2n+1}$ is the twistor space of $\mathbb{H}P^n$.
 Loo in \cite{Loo1989} used twistor theory to show that the space of all harmonic maps of $S^2$ to $S^4$ of degree $d$ is known to be a connected complex algebraic variety of pure dimension $2d+4$.
 Later, Kobak-Loo in \cite{KobakLoo1998} proved that the moduli space of quaternionic superminimal two-spheres in $\mathbb{H}P^n$ of degree $d$ is a connected quasi-projective variety of dimension $2nd+2n+2$.
-However, the twistor space of spheres $S^{2n}$ is not biholomorphic to the complex projective spaces.
+However, the twistor space of spheres $S^{2n}~(n>2)$ is not biholomorphic to the complex projective spaces.
 Fern\'{a}ndez in \cite{Fernandez} overcome this difficulty and showed that the space of harmonic maps is locally isomorphic to the space of holomorphic maps to $\mathbb{C}P^{n(n+1)/2}$, consequently proved that the dimension of the space of harmonic two-spheres in $S^{2n}$ of degree $\mathrm{d}$ is $2\mathrm{d}+n^2$.
+Recently, Chi-Xie-Xu in \cite{CXX2021} used the singular-value decomposition theory to study the moduli space of noncongruent constantly curved minimal two-spheres in the complex hyperquadric $\mathcal{Q}_{n-1}$ which are also minimal in $\mathbb{C}P^n$.